Initiating the Divorce

 - Use neutral language.

-- Do not blame her/him for your decision.
+- Do not blame them for your decision.
 Model peaceful behavior.

 - Be clear that it is over.